PLEASE NOTE: Council made the decision on 24 May 2016 to cease mandatory cat registration as of 1 July 2016.

 Council acknowledges the many social, health and economic benefits of animal ownership in Ipswich.
-While animals provide a wealth of benefits to their owners, it is important for the health and well-being of our community, as well as the ongoing protection of our environment, that Council works with residents to ensure animals are appropriately cared for and managed.
+While animals provide a wealth of benefits to their owners, it's important for the health and well-being of our community, as well as the ongoing protection of our environment, that Council works with residents to ensure animals are appropriately cared for and managed.

 Council has a range of programs, initiatives and information which are all designed to assist residents in their ownership of animals, including outdoor activities with dogs, applications for permits, tips for purchasing the right pet for your home, and the steps to locating lost animals.

-To help us plan for a future that includes cats and dogs as valued member of our community Council has developed a strategic plan.
+To help us plan for a future that includes cats and dogs as valued member of our community, Council has developed a strategic plan.

 Click on the links below to find out more information about:

 If you encounter injured wildlife in Ipswich, please contact the following injured wildlife specialists:

 Ruth - (07) 5464 6274 or 0419 760 127

 National Parks & Wildlife